 - On December 15, 2010, Cunard’s first female captain Inger Olsen (born on Faroe islands) took the command of the cruise ship.

-- In October 2011, the vessel changed its registry (flag-state) from UK to Bermuda, which allows cruise wedding ceremonies to be held on the ship.
+- In October 2011, the vessel changed its registry (flag-state) from the UK to Bermuda, which allows cruise wedding ceremonies to be held on the ship.
 The word “Southampton” on the stern was replaced with “Hamilton”.

 - Operated each year and starting in January, Queen Victoria World Cruise deals are among industry's most anticipated.
-Compared to other companis, Cunard's world voyages offer affordable prices and visiting popular destinations and big seaport cities around the world.
+Compared to other companies, Cunard's world voyages offer affordable prices and visiting popular destinations and big seaport cities around the world.